-Classes of activities are covered in the definitions section of the Plan, and guidance on whether activities are permitted, controlled, restricted discretionary, or discretionary is available by talking with officers at the Council.
+Classes of activities are covered in the definitions section of the Plan, and guidance on whether activities are permitted, controlled, restricted discretionary, or discretionary or non-complying is available by talking with officers at the Council.

 The Plan does not contain any non-complying or prohibited activity classes.